vitaliyMiskevuch1212/react-saas-template/README.md

 ## Things im currently working on

 - [ ] Improving the reusability of components
-- [ ] Adding a AddBalance dialog
+- [ ] Adding a "update balance" dialog
-- [ ] PaymentComponents which are integratable with Stripe
 - [ ] smoothScrollTop() sometimes stops scrolling top when components with big height are still rendering
-- [ ] When a Dialog is opened there is a margin on the right side of the viewport (could be that this is not fixable without shaking the viewport on dialog open)
-- [ ] shadeColor() throws errors on certain color codes
+- [ ] Add fullscreen zoom effect on click for BlogPost images

 ## License